brushforgeapp/brushforge-support/privacy.md

 - No analytics, crash reports, or third-party tracking beyond AdMob’s ad delivery

 ## How We Use Data
-- **App functionality**: show/store your images as part of app features
+- **App functionality:** show/store your images as part of app features
-- **Entitlements**: verify and restore purchases
+- **Entitlements:** verify and restore purchases
-- **Ads**: display ads via AdMob
+- **Ads:** display ads via AdMob

 ## Your Choices
 - You can delete images you added from within the app.
-- You can disable personalized ads in iOS Settings → Privacy & Security → Apple Advertising (and AdMob settings, where available).
+- You can disable personalized ads in iOS Settings and AdMob settings where available.
+- You can request support or data questions via email.

 ## Children’s Privacy
 BrushForge is not intended for children under 13.

 ## Contact
-Questions? support@yourdomain.com
+Questions about privacy?
+Email **brushforgeapp@gmail.com**.

 ## Changes
 We may update this policy and will post updates on this page.
+The “Effective date” above reflects the latest revision.